eonist/GitSync-applescript/README.md

 - [ ] Add support for ssh authentication
 - [ ] Research git ignore
 - [ ] Maybe just have 1 interval instead of 3? , just a single Sync interval?
+- [ ] Use GitSync as a single point of pushing updates to GitHub, if you need to pull down updates, use Git edit
 - [ ] Do research around what happens if a file changes before a commit is pushed, or before a commit for that matter
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff?
 - [ ] **Bonus:** Instal git on server, and use it as origin instead of Github for private projects